-For most students, your username in Blackboard is your 8-digit Campus Wide ID Number.
+For most students and faculty, your username in Blackboard is your 8-digit Campus Wide ID Number.
 This is printed on the front of your Loyola ID card and is also the number most use to log in to LORA to register for classes.

 By default, your password is made up of the first two letters of your FIRST name, followed by the last four digits of your Social Security Number.
 The letters in the default password are always lower case.
 This means that the caps lock on your computer keyboard must be turned off.

 On the Blackboard Gateway page () there is a link titled "Forgot Your Password?"
 You can reset your password by clicking on that link.
 You will need to know your first name, last name, and username (as recorded in Blackboard), or your first name, last name, and email address (as recorded in Blackboard).
 Either way, Blackboard will send an email with a link to reset your password.
 That message will go to the email account Blackboard has recorded for you (by default this is your Loyola email account).

 The speed and reliability of your connection to the Internet can powerfully impact your ability to get work done on Blackboard.
 Most locations on campus provide sufficient speed and reliability over WiFi.
 Off campus, whether connecting wirelessly or plugged in by cord or cable, your connection might vary in quality.
 Typical problems caused by a poor internet connection can include frequent video buffering (stops and starts), difficulty uploading or downloading files, and an inability to complete online tests and quizzes.
 Especially when taking tests, it is important to ensure that you have a high-quality Internet connection.